Smava bank login hero image

 Testing structural and flow changes

-For the next test I completely redesigned the page.
-We agreed on smoothing out the experience for our users as well as pushing harder the bank login.
-With a design based on tabs, I placed users directly on the tab where the bank login would be displayed, and eliminated the unnecessary yes/no questions before showing the login fields – reducing the journey by three interactions.
+For the next test, I completely redesigned the page.
+We agreed on smoothing out the experience for our users while also pushing harder the bank login.
+With a design based on tabs, I placed users directly on the tab where the bank login is displayed and eliminated unnecessary conditional yes/no questions to display the login fields – reducing the journey by three interactions.

 Both tabs request an IBAN number from the customer, however in the bank login tab there's additional content to persuade customers.
 Once they have introduced the IBAN number, the tab content is swapped for the bank login fields and reassurance elements like trust badges and privacy oriented USPs.